 We have tested a variety of conditions to assess their impact on the integrity of PODS™ crystals.
 PODS™ crystals are stable in high temperatures and remain intact after boiling for 1 hour.
 They are highly stable when stored in solutions between pH 6-8.
 Above pH 10, PODS™ crystals lose their stability and dissolve rapidly (in a few hours).
 PODS™ crystals are stable in standard cell culturing temperatures for extended periods of time (> 10 days).

-How is the cargo protein released?
+How is the active protein released?

 In addition to pH, PODS™ protein crystals are broken down in solutions containing proteases.
 Proteases may be derived from components of the solution (e.g. serum) or secreted by cells.
 Therefore the culture system affects the amount of growth factor available in solution.
 In contrast to gel-encapsulated proteins (using hydrogels such as PLGA) PODS™ crystals do not produce an initial burst release of cargo proteins.
 For naked PODS™ crystals in cell culture, peak release has been shown to occur at day 2, then gradually diminishes.